volny/gatsby-blog/src/posts/freecodecamp-dna-pairing.md

   - "JavaScript"
 ---

 This one is actually fairly easy, so this will be a short post.
-We'll do some basic array manipulation and make a `Map` for the DNA base pairs.
-This creates a mapping of each of the 4 letters to it's partner.
+We'll make a `Map` for the DNA base pairs and do some basic array manipulation.
 To see another example of `Map` in action take a look at the [Roman Numeral Converter](https://www.felixvolny.com/posts/freecodecamp-roman-numeral-converter/).

 ```javascript
 const map = new Map([['A', 'T'], ['T', 'A'], ['C', 'G'], ['G', 'C'] ]);